MPLLang/mpl/README.md

 ## Using MPL

 MPL uses `.mlb` files ([ML Basis](http://mlton.org/MLBasis)) to describe source files for compilation.
-A typical compilation file with MPL is shown below.
+A typical `.mlb` file for MPL is shown below.
 The first three lines of this file respectively load:
 * The [SML Basis Library](http://sml-family.org/Basis/)
 * The `ForkJoin` structure, as described above